 A flexible and easy to use system for EYFS and Key Stage 1 and 2

-Tapestry enables schools to track the coverage of National Curriculum subjects and the depth of children’s learning within them.
+Tapestry enables schools to monitor the coverage of National Curriculum subjects and the depth of children’s learning within them.
 Teachers can easily record and view learning outcomes that have been taught and measure the depth of understanding individuals and groups of children have reached.
+They can do this via Observations or using the quick-and-easy Formative Assessment Tool.